luoyantao99/World-of-Warships-Player-Stats/README.md

 #  World of Warships Player Stats
 This web application serves as a comprehensive platform for players of "World of Warships" to search and view detailed statistics about their accounts and individual ship performances.
-This application displays more information than the in-game player profile and shows the hidden statistics of the Operation game mode.
+Unique to this application is the inclusion of detailed statistics for the often overlooked Operation game mode, filling a gap left by the official player profile.

 ## 🛠️ Features
 1. Player Search: Users can search for player accounts using a search query.
 This sends a request to the "World of Warships" API to retrieve a list of matching player accounts.
 When a specific player account is searched, it fetches detailed statistics about the player's performance, including battles played, victories, defeats, and other relevant data for different game modes (Random, Co-op, Ranked, and Operation).